-First step is to download java installation files from Oracle’s website.
+The first step is to download java installation files from Oracle’s website.
 Java 9 is the latest version, so go to this link and accept the license agreement.
-Then click on the download link for windows as shown in below image and save the file.
+Then click on the download link for windows as shown in the below image and save the file.

 Note: If you are trying to install Java 8 or earlier, then you need to know whether your Windows 10 is 32-bit or 64-bit.
 It’s because there are two different installers for Windows as seen in this link for Java 8 binaries.